voxel51/fiftyone/docs/source/user_guide/using_views.rst

 .. note::

     |DatasetView| does not hold its contents in-memory.
-Views simply store a
+Views simply store the
-    pipeline of operations that define rule(s) that are applied to extract the content of interest from the underlying |Dataset| when the view is iterated/aggregated on.
+    rule(s) that are applied to extract the content of interest from the underlying |Dataset| when the view is iterated/aggregated on.

     This means, for example, that the contents of a |DatasetView| may change as the underlying |Dataset| is modified.